flatboat/ref_lib/README.md

 * You're looking for a menu item I did not include (Legitbot, Playerlist, Configs, Lua, and Skinchanger tabs are not referenced.)
 * You didn't spell the reference item correctly: I replaced all spaces in menu items with an underscore.

+Getting an error that says you're using a table incorrectly?
+* You need to put a table index at the end of your call to the library (ref.ragebot.enabled[1], etcetera)

 <!-- CONTRIBUTING -->
 ## Contributing